What You Need to Know

 What Are the Most Popular Medicare Supplement Plans?

-Over 67,000 Medicare beneficiaries are enrolled in Medicare Supplement Insurance plans in New Mexico.
-The most popular plans are F, G and N. Medigap Plan F has over 40,000 enrollees.
-Medigap Plan G is next, with over 12,000 members.3
+Over 69,000 Medicare beneficiaries are enrolled in Medicare Supplement Insurance plans in New Mexico.
+The most popular plans are F, G and N.

 - Plan F: This plan covers most of the costs of Medicare Part A hospital insurance, including up to three pints of blood.
 It pays for hospital and hospice care and skilled nursing facility coinsurance.
 The plan also covers your Medicare Part A and B deductibles.
 You can’t sign up for Plan F if you became eligible for Medicare after January 1, 2020.